Iolani Court Plaza

 No analysis available

-Public remarks consistently describe building-wide sprinklers, updated fire alarm systems, emergency speaker/siren systems, and backup power specifically for emergencies.
-This repeated emphasis on compliance and robust life-safety infrastructure strongly indicates that the building has passed its fire/life safety evaluation.
+Public remarks consistently describe sprinklers, updated fire alarm systems and emergency speaker/siren systems (and references to compliance and updates).
+These repeated explicit statements provide strong evidence that the building has passed or complies with fire/life safety requirements.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.